There is a flow to history and culture.

 2. Why believe this?

 Because rights are for thought and action, and only individuals think and act.
-Speaking precisely, there is no such thing as: "Group minds" — "Group values" — or "Group will."
+There are no "group minds."

 We accept a moral code based on individual life—on the rational self-interest of each individual.
 We reject a moral code that treats self-sacrifice for the sake of others as an end in itself.
 Against the dominant trend of what is preached today, we contend that Scripture itself rejects philosophical altruism.